jeremytregunna/Binding/README.md

 It is an essential ingredient for any reactive system.

-This library is intended, not as a replacement for a functional-reactive library, such as [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but as a less-scary, tool which allows you to write code in a reactive way.
+This library is intended, not as a replacement for a functional-reactive library, such as [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but as a less-scary tool which allows you to write code in a reactive way.
 It's also a wonderful way to remove a lot of boilerplate typically invovled with managing state.